 The Children’s Organ Transplant Association, Inc. does not collect information from anyone visiting its website except for those who voluntarily request to be put on our mailing list, request information or reply to an inquiry or make a donation.
 This information is secure by the utilization of a VeriSign Class 3 Public Primary CA, encryption and firewall.

-Financial information about the Children’s Organ Transplant Association can be obtained by writing to us at 2501 West COTA Drive, Bloomington, Indiana 47403 or as stated below: Florida: SC No. A COPY OF THE OFFICIAL REGISTRATION AND FINANCIAL INFORMATION MAY BE OBTAINED FROM THE DIVISION OF CONSUMER SERVICES BY CALLING TOLL-FREE, WITHIN THE STATE, 1-800-HELP-FLA.
+Financial information and program descriptions about the Children’s Organ Transplant Association can be obtained by writing to us at 2501 West COTA Drive, Bloomington, Indiana 47403 or as stated below: Florida: Registration number – CH2573 A COPY OF THE OFFICIAL REGISTRATION AND FINANCIAL INFORMATION MAY BE OBTAINED FROM THE DIVISION OF CONSUMER SERVICES BY CALLING TOLL-FREE, WITHIN THE STATE, 1-800-HELP-FLA, OR VIA THE INTERNET AT WWW.800HELPFLA.COM.
+REGISTRATION DOES NOT IMPLY ENDORSEMENT, APPROVAL, OR RECOMMENDATION BY THE STATE.
 Maryland: The cost of postage and copying, documents and information filed under the Maryland charitable organizations laws can be obtained from the Secretary of State, Charitable Division, State House, Annapolis, MD 21401.
-Michigan: MICS No. Mississippi: The official registration and financial information of the Children’s Organ Transplant Association may be obtained from the Mississippi Secretary of State’s office by calling 1-888-236-6167.
-New Jersey: Information filed with the Attorney General concerning this charitable solicitation may be obtained from the Attorney General of the State of New Jersey by calling 973-504-6215.
-New York: A copy of the latest annual report can be obtained from the organization or from the Office of the Attorney General by writing the Charities Bureau, 120 Broadway, New York, NY 10271.
-North Carolina: Financial information about this organization and a copy of its license are available from the State Solicitation Licensing Branch at 1-888-830-4989.
+Michigan: MICS No. 904110 Mississippi: The official registration and financial information of the Children’s Organ Transplant Association may be obtained from the Mississippi Secretary of State’s office by calling 1-888-236-6167.
+Registration by the Secretary of State does not imply endorsement by the Secretary of State.
+New Jersey: INFORMATION FILED WITH THE ATTORNEY GENERAL CONCERNING THIS CHARITABLE SOLICITATION AND THE PERCENTAGE OF CONTRIBUTIONS RECEIVED BY THE CHARITY DURING THE LAST REPORTING PERIOD THAT WERE DEDICATED TO THE CHARITABLE PURPOSE MAY BE OBTIANED FROM THE ATTORNEY GENERAL OF THE STATE OF NEW JERSEY BY CALLING (973) 504-6215 AND IS AVAILABLE ON THE INTERNET AT http://www.state.nj.us/lps/ca/charfrm.htm.
+REGISTRATION WITH THE ATTORNEY GENERAL DOES NOT IMPLY ENDORSEMENT.
+Oregon: Registration or report in no way constitutes or implies any endorsement, sanction or approval of the solicitation, its purposes, the manner in which it is conducted or the person or organization conducting it, by the Attorney General or any other governmental agency or officer of New York: A copy of the latest annual report can be obtained from the organization or from the Office of the Attorney General by writing the Charities Bureau, 120 Broadway, New York, NY 10271.
+North Carolina: Financial information about this organization and a copy of its license are available from the State Solicitation Licensing Branch at 1-888-830-4989 (within North Carolina) or (919)807-2214 (outside of North Carolina).
+The license is not an endorsement by the State.
 Pennsylvania: The official registration and financial information of the Children’s Organ Transplant Association may be obtained from the Pennsylvania Department of State by calling toll-free, within Pennsylvania, 1-800-732-0999.
-Virginia: Financial statements are available from the State Division of Consumer Affairs, P.O.
+Virginia: Financial statements are available from the State Office of Consumer Affairs in the Department of Agriculture and Consumer Services, P.O.
 Box 1163, Richmond, VA 23218.
 Washington: Information relating to financial affairs of the Children’s Organ Transplant Association is available from the Secretary of State, and the toll-free number for Washington residents: 1-800-332-4483.
 West Virginia: West Virginia residents may obtain a summary of the registration and financial documents from the Secretary of State, State Capitol, Charleston, WV 25305.
 Registration in the above states does not imply endorsement.

-Contributions to the Children’s Organ Transplant Association are used to assist the organization in their mission to help children and young adults who need or have had a life-saving transplant.
-COTA allocates funds raised in honor of patients to individual families who have a documented financial need directly related to the transplant.
+Contributions to the Children’s Organ Transplant Association are used to assist the organization in our mission to help children and young adults who need or have had a life-saving transplant.
+Contributions are made with the understanding that COTA has complete control and administration over the use of the donated funds.
+COTA allocates funds raised in honor of patients to families who have a documented financial need directly related to the transplant.

 The goal thermometer graphic on online donation pages showing the amount raised in honor of each COTA patient is an approximate total of gifts made to the Children’s Organ Transplant Association in honor of that patient.
-The total may not immediately reflect all donations or a current balance, as patient transplant-related expenses may or may not have been reimbursed from this fund.
-When the financial needs of a specific patient are met, donations made in their honor are used to help another COTA patient.
+The total may not immediately reflect all contributions.
+COTA’s priority is to raise funds in honor of families that would not otherwise be available to help meet transplant-related expenses.